DevOps-Represent/DevOps-Girls-Serverless-Bootcamp-4/serverless-starter-todo/README.md

     # Replace these square brackets with IAM permissions.
     []

-package:
-  # Replace these curly brackets with files to package.
-  {}

 functions:
   # Replace these curly brackets with a Lambda function.
   {}